RedstoneTesseracted/Lockdown/README.md

 * Implement legacy machine upgrading
     * Ok, maybe this isn't as practical as I hoped...  perhaps it'd make more sense to implement a tool that drops legacy blocks instead of trying to upgrade them?
+* Create wiki

+---

+# Changes in Release 3:

+* Complete rewrite of the data pack
+* Completely overhauled drones
+    * Rewrote drone AI
+    * New drone model
+    * New sound effects
+    * Drones can now be dyed
+    * Drone lasers now have a custom model
+* Improvements to turrets:
+    * Turrets now rotate around two axes of rotation
+    * Turrets can now be placed on any side of a block
+    * Turret lasers now have a custom model
+* Improvements to shield projector:
+    * Can now be placed in any direction
+    * Added brief shield raising/lowering animation
+* Improvements to laser projectors
+    * Greatly increased range of laser projectors
+    * Laser projectors can now be blocked by solid blocks
+    * Laser projectors can now be placed vertically
+* Multiple upgrades can now be applied to drones/turrets
+* Removed drone control tower and drone control tower upgrade, as they are now obsolete.
+Use the legacy wand to return materials
+* Upgrades are no longer mutually exclusive on drones/turrets
+* Durability upgrade can now be stacked up to 3
+* Added turret/drone range upgrade (can be stacked up to 3)
+* Added container key
+    * Brings container locking to survival
+* Keycards now come in sixteen new colors
+* Changes to keycard readers:
+    * Keycard readers are now full blocks
+    * Encoding is now optional
+    * Now emit a redstone signal when they detect a valid keycard
+* Added new alarm sounds to the klaxon
+* All recipes now use the crafting table, now that vanilla supports custom components in recipe outputs
+* Removed the secure crafter and secure recipe book, as they are no longer needed.
+Use the legacy wand to return materials
+* Text now uses translation keys instead of being hardcoded

+## Migrating Legacy Machines to Release 3

+* Added legacy wand for updating old blocks/items to their R3 equivalent
+* Right-click wand to update all legacy items in your inventory, as well as whatever legacy device you're looking at